Les Mille et Un Jours: Influence

-Elsewhere in Europe, themes and names from Les Mille et un jours appear in the stories of Christoph Martin Wieland, and in Hans Christian Andersen's fairy tale of "The Flying Trunk".
-But much more impact on European culture was made by two plays of the Venetian, Carlo Gozzi, deriving from Les Mille et un jours.
-His Il re cervo (The King Stag) is partly based on its L'Histoire du Prince Fadlallah, and in its turn inspired incidental music by Francis Chagrin as well as Hans Werner Henze's opera König Hirsch (1952–1955), revised in 1962 as Il re cervo.
+Elsewhere in Europe, themes and names from Les Mille et Un Jours appear in the stories of Christoph Martin Wieland, and in Hans Christian Andersen's fairy tale of "The Flying Trunk".
+But much more impact on European culture was made by two plays of the Venetian, Carlo Gozzi, deriving from Les Mille et Un Jours.
+His Il re cervo (The King Stag) is partly based on its Histoire du Prince Fadlallah, and in its turn inspired incidental music by Francis Chagrin as well as Hans Werner Henze's opera König Hirsch (1952–1955), revised in 1962 as Il re cervo.
 Another of Gozzi's plays, Turandot, was adapted into German blank verse by Friedrich Schiller in 1802 as Turandot, Prinzessin von China, and this adaptation was itself translated back into Italian by Andrea Maffei.
 Gozzi's or Schiller's versions have been the inspiration for many operas; the two best known are Ferrucio Busoni's Turandot (1917), a work which grew out of his incidental music for a production of the Gozzi play in a translation by Karl Vollmöller, and Puccini's Turandot (1926), the libretto of which, by Giuseppe Adami and Renato Simoni, is based on the Maffei version.

 Other operas on the subject were written by, among others, Franz Danzi, Carl Gottlieb Reissiger, Johann Vesque von Püttlingen, Herman Severin Løvenskiold, Adolf Jensen, Antonio Bazzini, Theobald Rehbaum, Havergal Brian, and Detlev Glanert; not to mention a ballet, Prinzessin Turandot (1942), by Gottfried von Einem.
 There is incidental music by Carl Maria von Weber for an 1809 production of Schiller's play, and further sets of incidental music by Vinzenz Lachner, Wilhelm Stenhammar, Ernst Toch, Bernhard Paumgartner, and Roger Sessions.
 Giuseppe Giacosa, Percy MacKaye, and Bertolt Brecht each wrote a Turandot play, while Wolfgang Hildesheimer wrote three.
 There are at least three films drawing directly or indirectly on Gozzi's Turandot: the German Prinzessin Turandot (1934), the latter's French-language version Turandot, princesse de Chine (1934), and the Chinese The Curse of Turandot (2021).